Real helps create new wetland area in Bishop's Stortford

 11 June 2021

-Joining Real at the event were local councillors and officers from East Hampshire District Council, Councillor and Mrs Townsend from Bishop’s Stortford Town Council and volunteers from other local organisations: Clarion Housing Group, Castle Park, Salvation Army, SoResi, Calsfordseaden and WeCare4Air.
+Joining Real at the event were local councillors and officers from East Hertfordshire District Council, Councillor and Mrs Townsend from Bishop’s Stortford Town Council and volunteers from other local organisations: Clarion Housing Group, Castle Park, Salvation Army, SoResi, Calfordseaden and WeCare4Air.

 Real, a construction and regeneration business, held the tree planting event as part of its commitment to building sustainable communities.
 Wetlands are areas where water covers soil all or part of the time and are important to protect and improve water quality, provide fish and wildlife habitats, store floodwaters and maintain surface water flow during dry periods.